mistermaster-pog/Positions_Calculator/README.md

 - **Full Object List**: Browse a detailed list of objects, each with preview images for easier identification.
 - **Search Functionality**: Locate specific objects swiftly using the search bar.
 - **Manual Mode**: Define custom object names and parameters manually, including attributes like `power=100`.
 This mode also supports setting or randomizing the `dir` (orientation) parameter for each object.
+- **Object Import from Scene File**: Import a list of objects directly from a `scene.txt` file for efficient editing and integration.
+After making changes, click the **Refresh** button to save and apply updates to objects.
+- **Cursor and Object Information**:
+  - View the precise position on the map where the cursor is located.
+  - Hover over a placed object on the map to instantly see its details, including object type and attributes.

 #### **Random Object Generation**
 This feature allows users to populate a specific area with random objects by defining: